CodeURJC-DAW-2019-20/webapp14/README.md

 ### Images

 All products have one associated image.
 There are also some images for the backgrounds and headers for the different views of the application.
+There will also be a photo associated with each team member in the contacts section.

 ### Graphics